 Just a stone’s throw from the hustle and bustle of Atlanta, perched above the northern rim of the I-285 Perimeter, there resides a big little city that oozes urban liveliness mixed with neighborhood charm.
 It’s a place that’s defined by green spaces and outdoor places, where visitors can get away from it all and create their own tailor-made adventures.
 It’s also a place becoming increasingly well-known for its melting pot blend of Greater Atlanta energy yet easy-going vibe.
-And arguably best of all, it’s a place that’s home to an astonishingly impressive array of things to do for every type of visitor—whether you’re a craft-coffee-loving Millennial or the mother of a fun-loving (not to mention art-loving) kid.
+And arguably best of all, it’s a place that’s home to an astonishingly impressive array of things to do for every type of visitor—whether you are a foodie interested in eclectic eats and craft drinks or a parent searching for kid-friendly adventures.

 This place, of course, is Sandy Springs.

-If you’re an Atlanta local looking for a great day trip escape from the city, or an out-of-towner hoping to spruce up your Atlanta visit with some outdoor exploration topped off with an award-winning brew, you really can’t get much better than Sandy Springs.
+If you are a Georgia native looking for a great day trip escape from the city, or an out-of-towner hoping to spruce up your Atlanta visit with some outdoor exploration topped off with an award-winning brew, you really can’t get much better than Sandy Springs.
 Here are just seven of the many reasons to strongly consider a visit.

 Surrounded by 950 acres of lung-expanding parks and green spaces, Sandy Springs is a veritable outdoor gem.
 With no less than 16 city parks—running the gamut from playgrounds and tennis courts, to densely-wooded forest preserves and riverside parks with unbeatable access to all sorts of paddle sports—there’s something for every type of outdoor enthusiast in Sandy Springs.